ethz-asl/bt_fsm_comparison/README.md

 In this demo a mobile manipulator has to achieve a mobile pick&place task.

-The robot is controlled both via a Finite State Machine and a Behavior Tree
+The robot is controlled both via a fault-tolerant Finite State Machine and a Behavior Tree.
+The simplest version of the mobile manipulation task is realized also with a sequential design of a FSM.

 ## Setup